 - Come back to your app’s tab

 But from the user’s perspective, there’s no indication that a refresh is happening.
 The page looks exactly the same during the refetch.
 For a better experience, we should provide a visual cue — like dimming the existing content — so users know fresh data is on its way.
-In the next chapter, we’ll learn how to use the waiting property that Effect Atom provides for exactly this purpose.
+In the next chapter, we’ll learn how to use the waiting flag that Effect Atom provides for this purpose.